ARitz-Cracker/browser-requirifier/README.md

 * `verbatim` - Files/folders to copy, Compiled WASM or other binary files come to mind.
 Empty by default
 * `include` - Files/folders to include.
 Whatever's in `main` or `browser` will always get included automatically.
 If nothing else is required, set this to an empty array, because it includes all `*.js` and `*.json` files by default.
 * `exclude` - Files/folders to ignore.
 Your test folder should be in here.
 Empty by default
+* `excludedDependencies` - Dependencies to ignore.
+Server-only stuff should be here.

 ## Other notes